hellmarbecker/blog/_drafts/2021-10-14-druid-data-modeling-special-lookups-and-multi-value-dimensions.markdown

 If you want to have an attribute that changes over time, you need a way to refer to that attribute's value at query time.
 [Druid lookups](https://druid.apache.org/docs/latest/querying/lookups.html) are a way to do this.
 A lookup maintains a key-value map that is stored in memory on all data nodes (historical and peon processes), and possibly updated periodically.
 In Druid SQL, the [LOOKUP()](https://druid.apache.org/docs/latest/querying/sql.html#string-functions) function replaces the key, which is a field or expression from your datasource, with the lookup value.
 This emulates what is known as a [type 1 slowly changing dimension](https://www.kimballgroup.com/data-warehouse-business-intelligence-resources/kimball-techniques/dimensional-modeling-techniques/type-1/).

 (It is also possible, and often makes sense, to apply a lookup at ingestion time.
-But thst is a story for another time.)
+But that is a story for another time.)

 So, Peter's question is: can you apply lookups with [multi-value dimensions](https://blog.hellmar-becker.de/2021/08/07/multivalue-dimensions-in-apache-druid-part-1/)?